- Combine the flour and salt in a mixing bowl. In another, smaller bowl, beat together the milk and eggs.

 - Make a well in the flour mixture and pour in about half the liquid mixture.
-Blend well, then add the remaining liquid and stir till fairly smooth; a few lumps can remain.
+Blend well, then add the remaining liquid and stir until fairly smooth; a few lumps can remain.

-The best thing to cook these crepes in is a 10-inch cast iron pan (or, for smaller crepes, the neat little crepe pan we sell in our catalogue).
-Heat the pan until it's medium-hot.
-Wipe the bottom of the pan with a bit of butter (a paper towel works well).
-Pour a scant 1/3 cup of batter into the bottom of the pan, pick it up, and tip it in a circle so the batter covers the bottom of the pan.
-Cook until the bottom begins to brown and you can slide a spatula under it.
+- Cook until the bottom of the crêpe begins to brown and you can slide a spatula under it.
 It will hold together quite well, so you can flip it over pretty easily.
-Cook briefly on the other side and place on a warm plate.
-Cover until the remaining batter is cooked.
+Cook briefly on the other side, just until set, and place on a warm plate.
+Cover until the remaining crêpes are cooked.

 - Fill as desired.
 Crêpes can be folded in quarters to eat on a plate, or rolled, burrito-style, for a walk-around snack.